 Services we offer in Washington County, VT

 SACT provides one-on-one, individualized services for people who have experienced sexual harm.
-Sexual harm against one person may impact the entire community and we are here to support you, your friends, family, school, associations, and more.
+Sexual harm against one person impacts the entire community and we are here to support you, your friends, family, school, associations, and more.

 Everyone responds to sexual harm differently.
 You are not alone.
 We can provide a listening ear, help you sort through your thoughts and responses, and offer some possible explanations for some of the ways you may be feeling.
 We also offer other, more tangible resources, when the need arises.